Evolutionary scheduling of university activities based on consumption forecasts to minimise electricity costs

 \subsubsection{Overall performance}

-The best schedules found with this method have a total electricity cost of 253\,691.95 when evaluated with the forecasted loads and a cost of 332\,740.74 when using the real data for November 2020.
-This is the second lowest cost when evaluated against 6 other methods presented at an IEEE competition \cite{bergmeir_ieee_2021} that all used mixed-integer programming and the Gurobi solver to schedule both the activities and the battery use \cite{DBLP:journals/corr/abs-2112-03595,beanmethodology,limmerfinal,yuan2021optimal,stratigakos:hal-03449920}.
+The best schedules found with this method have a total electricity cost of \$253\,691.95 when evaluated with the forecasted loads and a cost of \$332\,740.74 when using the real data for November 2020.
+The difference in cost is caused by the underestimation of forecasted electricity consumption during working hours as shown in Fig.~\ref{fig:forecast_agg}.
+This is the second lowest cost when evaluated against 6 other methods presented at an IEEE competition \cite{bergmeir_ieee_2021} that all a MIP and the Gurobi solver to schedule both the activities and the battery use \cite{DBLP:journals/corr/abs-2112-03595,beanmethodology,limmerfinal,yuan2021optimal,stratigakos:hal-03449920}.

-This is exactly the same method that obtained the fourth best cost at this IEEE competition but for which a bug preventing the schedule of one of the two provided batteries was discovered and corrected.
+This method is exactly the same that obtained the fourth best cost at this IEEE competition but for which a bug preventing the schedule of one of the two provided batteries was discovered and corrected.